CoconutGoodie/figma-plugin-react-vite/README.md

 ### 1. Make sure to either inline or component SVG imports!

 Importing image assets other than `.svg` is easy.
-However, when you are importing you MUST make sure it is imported using either one of the suffices `?inline` or `?component`.
+However, when you are importing `.svg` you MUST make sure it is imported using either one of the suffixes `?inline` or `?component`.

 ```tsx
 // ❌ WRONG!
 Won't be visible in Figma